loopdash/loopdash/src/glossary/object.md

 title: Object - Loopdash
 h1: Object
 h2: What does it mean?
-summary: An object in WordPress is a data structure that encapsulates related properties and methods, allowing for modular and reusable code.
+description: An object in WordPress is a data structure that encapsulates related properties and methods, allowing for modular and reusable code.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly